lesley-byte/TeletypePi/README.md

 # TeletypePi
-experiments in a strange keyboard
+Experiments in a vintage teletype layout for a keyboard.